 -

 Keep it concise: A P.S. should be brief and to the point.
 Avoid rambling or introducing entirely new topics.
 Aim for a single, impactful sentence or two.
-For example, instead of writing a long paragraph, try: "P.S.
+Here's one way to look at it: instead of writing a long paragraph, try: "P.S.
 Don't forget to RSVP by Friday!"

 -